Auto Insurance Claim Advice

 They will be able to see if you made claims in the past.

-Believe or not, there are people out there that believe they can get away with making the same claim twice (to the same insurance company).
+Believe it or not, there are people out there that think they can get away with making the same claim twice (to the same insurance company).

 Insurance companies will make sure that you get prosecuted for insurance fraud, so do not attempt this.

-The insurance carrier has the burden of showing that this is prior damage.
-The must show that actual physical evidence, a confession of a prior damage, evidence that you filed a claim before, or a title report (in the case of a total loss).
+The insurance carrier has the burden of showing that there is prior damage.
+They must show this with actual physical evidence, a confession of a prior damage, evidence that you filed a claim before, or a title report (in the case of a total loss).

 If they cannot show any of the above, the insurance company will have a hard time proving that you had prior damage.
 Their evidence must be conclusive and it must be documented in writing.